 Jackson County Civic Action Committee provides community based programs and services for Jackson County residents.
 Jackson County is the fifth largest county in the state of Mississippi.
 We provide services to the county seat of Pascagoula, Moss Point, Gautier and Ocean Springs.
 We also provide services to the unincorporated communities of Big Point, Escatawpa, Fontainebleau, Gulf Hills, Gulf Park, Helena, Hurley, Latimer, Orange Grove, St. Martin, Vancleave, and Wade.
 Our Families First Resource Center covers Jackson, Harrison, Hancock, George, Stone, and Pearl River counties.
 Listed below are all of our program and service pages.
 Learn more about how Jackson County Civic Action Committee is making a difference in your community today.

 Jackson County Head Start and Early Head Start serve pregnant mothers and income-eligible children from birth to age 4, as well as children with suspected or diagnosed disabilities.
 By offering early intervention in education, health, nutrition and socialization, the program aims to prepare children to succeed in life.
 To this end, Head Start and Early Head Start utilize a comprehensive program with the help of parents and the community in three component areas: Early Childhood Development and Health Services, Family and Community Partnership, and Program Design and Management.
 Children participating in Head Start must be 3 years old by September 1 of the current school year for acceptance.
 If a slot is available, children may be accepted within the school year once they become 3 years of age.
 Mandatory eligibility requirements are proof of age (Birth Certificate) and proof of the family income for the previous 12 months.
 Ten percent of the enrollment must be children with disabilities, including children with severe disabilities.
 Parents of children with a diagnosed disability are encouraged to apply, even with income beyond the Poverty Guidelines.
 Priority is given to children with diagnosed disabilities, homeless families, foster care, children from households receiving SSI, TANF (including those receiving TANF transitional services), and income-eligible families.
 Ten percent of the enrollment may be children from families whose income exceed the Income Poverty Guidelines.
 The Head Start program is funded by Department of Health and Human Service and the Administration for Children, Youth and Families.
 Jackson County Head Start operates six centers in Jackson County and has five classrooms in area public schools.
 To apply for enrollment, contact us at 228-769-3292.
-To see a video with details about the Head Start Program click here.
 For Head Start Program calendar in your area, click here.

 Jackson County Civic Action Committee, Inc. Head Start program is committed to assist families with transportation concerns.
 We will discuss transportation issues during the application process and during enrollment.
 We further commit to providing transportation for families requiring assistance to attend field trips, parent and community events, medical and dental visits, and referrals.